Ecwid/ecwid-api-docs/includes/_combinations.md

 HTTP Status | Description
 -------------- | --------------
-400 | Request parameters are malformed
+400 | Request parameters are malformed: SKU for combination is not set, etc.
 402 | This functionality is not available on this plan 404 | Product not found
 415 | Unsupported content-type: expected `application/json` or `text/json`